cybotranik-wui/cybotranik-wui/README.md

 # Documents.

-Cybotranik documentation and examples are available at https://cybotranik-wui.github.io/.
+Cybotranik [documentation](https://cybotranik-wui.github.io/) and examples are available at.

 See how it works for a [quick start](docs/how-do-i-start.md).

 # Community

-Discuss new features, future goals, general problems or questions about Cybotranik's development, or anything else you can think of. https://cybotranik-wui.slack.com/
+[Discuss](https://cybotranik-wui.slack.com/) new features, future goals, general problems or questions about Cybotranik's development, or anything else you can think of.

 # Contribute